 Hosting a kick-off event to promote summer meals is a great way to engage partners, families and the community!
 Planning additional events throughout the summer energizes participants and reminds families that summer meals are still available.

-The best time to hold kick-off events is in the beginning of June during National Summer Kick-Off Week, right after the academic school year ends and/or the day of or a few days prior to the opening of your summer meals program.
+The best time to hold kick-off events is at the beginning of June during National Summer Kick-Off Week, right after the academic school year ends and/or the day of or a few days prior to the opening of your summer meals program.

 Successful kick-off events involve a variety of community members and organizations.
 Be sure to invite the mayor, school superintendent, other local officials, community and faith-based organizations and local business leaders.
 Providing food and fun activities for children and parents is another important component.
-You might also consider having drawings or give-a-ways of donated items like tickets to local events, t-shirts, sunglasses, stickers and other items.
+You might also consider having drawings or giveaways of donated items like tickets to local events, t-shirts, sunglasses, stickers and other items.

 Hold a Blitz Day